 Besides analyzing chess odds, you also need to make sure that you bet with the best prices, so look through all sportsbooks and bet on the one that offers you the best prices and, therefore, a better potential payout.

-Lastly, you need to learn how to manage your bankroll – set a starting bankroll, decide on the size of your betting units and stick to the plan.
+Lastly, it would be best if you learned how to manage your bankroll – set a starting bankroll, decide on the size of your betting units and stick to the plan.
 Never overbet, and don’t bet with more money than you can afford to lose.

 If you follow these steps, you will be well on making a profit betting on chess.
 Still, keep in mind that betting is a process, so don’t expect to become rich overnight.